 - At times, renters can see the month-to-month lease agreements as being unfair since they provide the landlord with the ability to increase the rent on a regular basis, after providing the renter with a notice period.
 The renter only has the option to pay the rent or vacate.

 - For the landlord, the notice period of 30 days or more can lead to the requirement of following the same eviction process as a long-term lease, along with the risk of unpaid rent.

 Identification of Landlord and Tenant

 The lease agreement should identify the parties in the agreement, i.e. the landlord and the tenant.
-If there are more than one tenants, the lease agreement should list each of them.
+If there is more than one tenant, the lease agreement should list each of them.

 Identification of the Premises